-Her professional experience draws upon strong project management skills, with an emphasis in aviation human factors, examining how the design aircraft software can be optimized to mitigate risk of human error.
-She has extensive training in aircraft operational research, including use of models, software programming and scripting, as well as basic and applied research.
-At HMMH, she will be providing support to our airport clients who sponsor community noise roundtables, assisting in development of HMMH’s software tools, and building upon her research interests, leading scientific inquiries in the field of Air Traffic Management (ATM).
+Her professional experience draws upon strong project management skills, with an emphasis on aviation human factors, examining how the design of aircraft software can be optimized to mitigate the risk of human error.
+She has extensive training in aircraft operational research, including the use of models, software programming, and scripting, as well as basic and applied research.
+At HMMH, she will be providing support to our airport clients who sponsor community noise roundtables, assisting in the development of HMMH’s software tools, and building upon her research interests, leading scientific inquiries in the field of Air Traffic Management (ATM).

-Sarah holds a SB from MIT in Aeronautical/Astronautical Engineering and a MS from UC Berkeley in Civil Engineering with a focus in Air Transportation.
-Additionally she holds a Private Pilot certificate with airplane and instrument ratings from the FAA.
+Sarah holds an SB from MIT in Aeronautical/Astronautical Engineering and an MS from UC Berkeley in Civil Engineering with a focus in Air Transportation.
+Additionally, she holds a Private Pilot certificate with airplane and instrument ratings from the FAA.